geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

 # Exercise 4 - Tiles of geospatial data via OGC API - Tiles

-[OGC API - Tiles](https://ogcapi.ogc.org/tiles) provides a Web API to deliver tiled data (bitmaps or vectors), extending the functionalty other OGC API standards:
+[OGC API - Tiles](https://ogcapi.ogc.org/tiles) provides a Web API to deliver tiles of geospatial information.
+Different forms of geospatial information are supported, such as tiles of vector features ("vector tiles"), coverages, maps (or imagery) and potentially eventually additional types of tiles of geospatial information.
+The standard is available on this document:

 * [OGC API - Tiles: Part 1: Core](https://docs.ogc.org/is/20-057/20-057.html)